SMRodrigo96/Data-Science-Project-/README.md

-# Data Scientist Projetct, Dataset: "Bank-Marketing-Data"
+# Data Scientist Proyect, Dataset: "Bank-Marketing-Data"

 This project was created with the goal of honing programming skills and developing proficiency as a data analyst, contributing to the professional growth toward a career as a Data Scientist.